 What Is Plinth?

-Plinth is a base or platform that supports a plinth beam, columns, and structures.
-The function of the plinth is to distribute weight and pressure evenly across a column over a wider space.
+The plinth is one type of level or base that supports superstructure walls, columns, and structures.
+The function of the plinth is to pressure and load evenly across a column over a wider space.

 The plinth is also used to elevate structures above the ground to ensure their protection from water and other surrounding elements.

-The height of the plinth is between 300 – 450 mm below the bottom level, it is recommended that a minimum baseboard peak of 150 mm above the natural level be adopted.
+The plinth height is between 300 – 450 mm above ground level, it is advisable to the kept peak of 150 mm above the onsite ground level be adopted.

 What Is Plinth Level?

-Plinth Level is a specific height from ground level at which building superstructure construction starts.
-Generally, the plinth level height kept between 300 mm to 450 mm.
+The plinth Level is a specific height from the ground level at which building superstructure construction starts.
+Generally, the plinth level height is kept between 300 mm to 450 mm.

-Following are the reasons for the providing the plinth beam,
+The following are the reasons for providing the plinth beam,